-Activity Management Using long-acting products pre-lambing Long-term: Look to best-practice feeding and ewe body condition to eliminate need for th products.
-Short-term: Identify individuals within each mob that can most safely be left unt provide refugia.
+Long-term: Look to good-practice feeding and ewe body condition to eliminate need for these products.
+Short-term: Identify individuals within each mob that can most safely be left untreated, to provide refugia.
 Try to avoid weaning lambs back onto areas grazed by treated ewes.
-Preventative lamb drenching from weaning (low - high risk) Consider the interval between drenches - 28 days should be the minimum.
-While drenchin demand based on FEC is likely to reduce selection for drench resistance, careful monitorin be performed to achieve this successfully.
-It is much easier to do on 'clean' feed (see below Drenching onto 'low contamination' pasture Drenching sheep onto 'clean' feed like newly sown pasture, can strongly select for drench Leave a small proportion of the heaviest lambs undrenched, use undrenched older sheep a followers, or drench a few days before the lambs go onto 'clean' pasture.
-Buying stock with resistant worms Follow a strict quarantine protocol for incoming stock including holding them off pasture for after an effective treatment.
-Double and triple combinations are not effective quarantine dr Alternatively, buy stock from farms able to document a low drench resistance status to avoid for this protocol.
-Continued use of ineffective product Use regular drench checks and FECRT to determine drench efficacy on farm.
+Consider the interval between drenches - 28 days should be the minimum.
+While drenching lambs on demand based on FEC is likely to reduce selection for drench resistance, careful monitoring needs to be performed to achieve this successfully.
+It is much easier to do on 'clean' feed (see below).

+Drenching sheep onto 'clean' feed like newly sown pasture, can strongly select for drench resistance.
+Leave a small proportion of the heaviest lambs undrenched or use undrenched older sheep as leaders or followers.

+Follow a strict quarantine protocol for incoming stock including holding them off pasture for 24 hours after an effective treatment.
+Double and triple combinations are not effective guarantine drenches.
+Alternatively, buy stock from farms able to document a low drench resistance status to avoid the need for this protocol.

+Use regular drench checks and FECRT to determine drench efficacy on farm.